Towards Hamiltonian Simulation with Decision Diagrams: Experimental Evaluations

 In a second series of evaluations, we evaluated the node count in the DD as various number of Trotter steps are applied to several system sizes.
 The results according to the Ising and Heisenberg models are depicted in \autoref{fig:NodeScaling}.
 In this figure, multiple Trotter steps are applied to systems ranging from size $L=2$ to $L=10$.
 The circuits' angles are fixed and were selected based on the redundancy landscapes seen in the previous section.
 The Ising model shown has a normalized interaction parameter of $J=1$ and weak transverse field of $g=0.001$.
 The Heisenberg model has interaction parameters of $J_x=J_y=J_z=1$ and a field of $h=1$.
 The timestep size in both cases is $\delta t = 0.1$.

 Several insights can be drawn from the plotted results.
 The initial slope for the first few Trotter steps has the greatest impact on scaling, with a maximum node count of $2^{L-1}$ in both models.
-This represents a 50\% compaction, but still scales exponentially with system size.

 The Ising model exhibits an oscillation in node count, corresponding to times when the state is more redundant than others.
 This oscillation becomes larger as the system size grows, indicating that larger systems have more redundancies and more opportunities for significant compression.
 The lower and upper bounds of this oscillation converge as the number of Trotter steps increases.